Sal Bibbo

 Salvatore Bibbo (born 24 August 1974) is an English former footballer who played as a goalkeeper.
-He was the goalkeeping coach at Arsenal.
+He is the current goalkeeping coach at Rangers.

 Playing career

 Born in Basingstoke, Bibbo made one appearance for his hometown club in December 1992 against St. Albans City.
 He had a spell at Crawley Town but did not make an appearance before moving to Sheffield United in August 1993.
 He made just two appearances for the Blades over three years and was loaned out to Chesterfield and Northern Irish side Ards.
 Bibbo joined Reading in 1996 and made nine appearances for the side over two seasons before moving into non-league football due to a back injury.
 He joined Havant & Waterlooville in 1999 and made 36 appearances during his first and only season with the club.
 On 9 July 2000 he joined fellow Southern League Premier Division side Bath City on a one-year contract.
 He made 45 appearances in all competitions but left at the end of the season due to budget constraints and retired from playing in 2004.